apurse/ReSpace-copy/README.md

 How to start app:

 in terminal:
-cd Re-Space-App; npx expo start -c
+cd Re-Space-App; npm install; npx expo start -c